-refined by more than four thousand years of cultivation.
-The grapefruit was
+more than four thousand years of cultivation.
+Grapefruit was first identified in Barbados, and

 White, four petals, fragrant.

 3 for grafted trees, 10 for those grown from seed.

 Round to oval, a thick yellow rind, with flesh that can be white, pink or red, aromatic, and